nighthawk24/wallet/README.md

  - Secure your wallet with a PIN
  - Compatible with other bitcoin services through the `bitcoin:` URI scheme

 Please note that bitcoin is still experimental and this app comes with no warranty - while we make sure to adhere to the highest standards of software craftsmanship we can not exclude that the software contains bugs.
 Please make sure you have backups of your private keys and do not use this for more than you are willing to lose.

-This application's source is published at https://github.com/mycelium-com/wallet We need your feedback.
-If you have a suggestion or a bug to report open an issue at: https://github.com/mycelium-com/wallet/issues

 More features:
- - Sources available for review:  https://github.com/mycelium-com/wallet
+ - Sources available for review
  - Multiple HD accounts, privat keys, external xPub or xPriv accounts
  - Multiple Bitcoin denominations: BTC, mBTC, bits and uBTC
  - View your balance in multiple fiat currencies: USD, AUD, CAD, CHF, CNY, DKK, EUR, GBP, HKD, JPY, NZD, PLN, RUB, SEK, SGD, THB, and many more